CDCgov/phdi/tutorials/geospatial-tutorial.md

 When providing input to `.geocode_from_dict()`, it is desirable to pass in as many fields as possible to ensure a high quality geocoding match.
 However, none of the fields are required so that you can pass in any fields you do have.
 For best results, we recommend providing at least `street`, `city`, and `state`.
 In the example above, we could have had just as successful a geocode query if we had omitted `apartment` and `postal_code` from the address.

-### Geocode A Patient Resource
+### Geocode a Patient Resource
-Now let's suppose the data we're processing is FHIR-formatted (i.e. it is a JSON dictionary with field structure and names corresponding to FHIR labels).
+Now let's suppose the data we're processing is FHIR-formatted (e.g., it is a JSON dictionary with field structure and names corresponding to FHIR labels).
 We want to geocode the home address of an incoming patient resource.
 Despite the change in input type, the resulting code doesn't change all that much, since we have a convenience wrapper around the same core functionality.

 ```python
 from phdi.fhir.geospatial.smarty import SmartyFhirGeocodeClient